dotnet/csharplang/proposals/low-level-struct-improvements.md

 element.
 Unless the constant is outside the declared bounds in which case a compile time error would occur.

+There will also be a named accessor generated for each `fixed` buffer that provides by value `get` and `set` operations.
+Having this means that `fixed` buffers will more closely resemble existing array semantics by having a `ref` accessor as well as byval `get` and `set` operations.
+This means compilers will have the same flexibility when emitting code consuming `fixed` buffers as they do when consuming arrays.
+This should be operations like `await` over `fixed` buffers easier to emit.

+This also has the added benefit that it will make `fixed` buffers easier to consume from other languages.
+Named indexers is a feature that has existed since the 1.0 release of .NET.
+Even languages which cannot directly emit a named indexer can generally consume them (C# is actually a good example of this).

+There will also be a by value `get` and `set` accessor generated for every

 The backing storage for the buffer will be generated using the `[InlineArray]` attribute.
 This is a mechanism discussed in [isuse 12320](https://github.com/dotnet/runtime/issues/12320) which allows specifically for the case of efficiently declaring sequence of